school-of-data/GIS-curriculum/ghana/module3/module3.md

 #### **Exercise 1: Loading OSM data in QGIS using the QuickOSM plugin**

-or this exercise, we will load road network data and locations of fast food chains from OSM that can be found in the province of Pampanga using the QuickOSM plugin.
+or this exercise, we will load road network data and locations of fast food chains from OSM that can be found in the Ashanti region using the QuickOSM plugin.

 QuickOSM works by querying the tags (keys and values) of the features in OSM.
 For more information about how to use the key/value in QuickOSM, go to: [https://wiki.openstreetmap.org/wiki/Mapfeatures](https://wiki.openstreetmap.org/wiki/Mapfeatures.).